1944–45 Palestine League

 The 1944-45 Palestine League was a special edition of the Palestine League, designated as a "test league".
 For this season, 14 teams took part in the league, divided into two regional leagues.
 The northern division was won by Hapoel Tel Aviv, while the southern district was won by Beitar Tel Aviv.

-The two regional winners were due to meet at the end of the season in two friendly matches, however these matches weren't played, and currently the IFA recognize both team as league champions for this season.
+The two regional winners were due to meet at the end of the season in two friendly matches, however these matches were not played, and currently the IFA recognize both team as league champions for this season.